Partify-USA/partify-theme-docs/docs/product-page/vin-decoder.md

 ## Overview

-The VIN decoder input box system handles two distinct user flows for entering Vehicle Identification Numbers (VINs) on product pages.
+The VIN decoder input box system handles two distinct user flows for entering VINs on product pages.
 The system uses a single reusable snippet (`vin-decoder-input-box.liquid`) that creates independent instances with unique IDs to support multiple VIN entry points on the same page.

 ---